majianjia/nnom/examples/keyword_spotting/README.md

 I would suggest you google/baidu to have further understanding of the MFCC.

-The short explanation  is it takes voice input (1D, time-sequence data) generate a image (2D) using mel[ody] scale.
+The short explanation, is it takes voice input (1D, time-sequence data) and generate a image (2D) using mel[ody] scale.
 What make it different from simple FFT is it also scales the frequency in order to match more closely what the human ear can hear.

 In this example, the windows size is `31.25ms` which is `512 point at 16kHz`.
 The windows over lapping is `50%` or `16.125ms`.
 Filter band number `26`, filter band low frequency `20Hz`, filter band high frequency  `4000`.